osisoft/Edge-Data-Store-Docs/Beta2/OpcUa/OpcUaOverview.md

 ## Configuration of OPC UA Data Selection

 The OPC UA data selection configuration specifies the data points for which the OPC UA connectivity component will collect data from the data source.

-The following procedure is for adding a new OPC UA component to the Edge System Configuration.

-Use any tool capable of making HTTP requests to execute a POST command with the contents of that file to the following endpoint: http://localhost:5590/api/v1/configuration/System/Components/

 ### Procedure for Configuring OPC UA Data Selection